the-open-lab/Code-of-Conduct/README.md

-# Code of Conduct
-The Open Lab Code of Conduct
+# The Egalitarian Code of Conduct